cedricwalter/cedricwalter.github.io/content/posts/misc/amazon.md

 ## 27th August 2025

 I call Arvato again and they ask for my birthdate that do not match in their system, nor the email adress.
-They will transmit my dossier numebr to the accounting and stop everything (hopefully) and transmit to amazon.
+They will transmit my dossier number to the accounting and stop everything (hopefully) and transmit to amazon.

 ## What’s Bad